 - The accused participates or contributes to the activity of the criminal organization, whether by act or omission.

 - The accused’s prohibited conduct was done willfully and, “for the purpose of enhancing the ability of a criminal organization to facilitate or commit an indictable offence.”

-The Prosecution doesn’t need to prove that the criminal organization actually committed an offence or that the culprit’s participation enhanced the organization’s ability to commit or facilitate the offence.
+The Prosecution doesn’t need to prove that the organized criminal network actually committed an offence or that the culprit’s participation enhanced the organization’s ability to commit or facilitate the offence.
 They also don’t need to know the identity of those in the organization or the specific nature of the offence.

 Commission of Offence for Criminal Organization

-For the commission of offence for criminal organization, the Prosecution should also provide proof that:
+For the commission of the offence for a crim org, the Prosecution should also provide proof that:

 - The accused committed an indictable offence.